doro-Wang/data-source-feasibility-assessment/database_schema_proposal.md

     9.1.76.2055
     8.2.0

-These values should therefore be stored as strings rather than numeric values.
+These values should therefore be stored as strings.

 ### Use timestamps for review and reply dates